mianfg/pvv/README.md

 Just use the decorator.
 A `TypeError` will be raised if the function is called with parameters of incorrect type.

+> [!NOTE]
-> NOTE: `pvv` will check if the given parameters to a function are instances of the class annotated as a parameter.
+> `pvv` will check if the given parameters to a function are instances of the class annotated as a parameter.
 If one parameter has no type hints, it will be ignored in the validation.

+> [!WARNING]
+> `pvv` will only work with type hints that can be used with class and instance checks.

 ```python
 from pvv import validate